 - We have switched to LED lighting at the Civic Office and are looking at avenues to procure green energy for our use.

-- We have secured grant funding under Green Homes Grant Local Authority Delivery Phase 1b scheme to retrofit eligible residential properties in Hertsmere to improve energy efficiency.
-This will support households facing fuel poverty and reduce our carbon emissions by saving energy.
+- We have secured grant funding under Green Homes Grant Local Authority Delivery scheme to retrofit eligible residential properties in Hertsmere to improve energy efficiency.
+This will support households in staying warm and comfortable and reduce our carbon emissions by saving energy.

 - We have included Energy Hierarchy in the Interim Planning Position Statement on Climate Change for new developments.